nevillejackson/Unix/antiX/02antiX25.md

 In old fashioned init systems such as `sysVinit` service files typically came with the package that installed the service.
 So one simply installed the package and the service was started ( ie made to run)  and enabled ( ie made to start at every boot).

-That is only partly true for the 4 more modern init systems available in `antiX25`.
+That is only partly true for the 4 more modern init systems available in `antiX25` beta release.
 Some packages ( eg sshd, cupsd, connmand, bluetoothd,...) have been provided ( preinstalled not with their packages) ,  but others ( eg vsftpd, nfsd, ...) are not present, and the user is required to write  service file(s) before attempting to start the service daemon.

 Here we are going to look at the simplest case.... how to start and stop a daemon in each of the 4 init systems, when the service files are present.

 ##### Runit service managenment #####
-We will use sshd as an example, the package is installed, but sshd is not running at boot One needs to find the name of the service ( it is not necessarily the same as the name of the daemon).
+We will use sshd as an example, the package is installed, but sshd is not running at boot.
+One needs to find the name of the service ( it is not necessarily the same as the name of the daemon).
 Look in /etc/sv....we see `ssh` not `sshd` ... that is the service name.
 One can check with `cat ssh/run` ... you will see the run script....yes the script starts `sshd`.

 Next one needs to check in `/etc/runit/runsvdir/current` to see if the ssh service is currently controlled by runit.
 It is not.
 Another way to check is to use the Control Centre -> Runit Service Manager GUI.
 It does not list `ssh`, but it can be used to add it.